Pan Am Flight 103

+Pan Am 103 was the second Boeing 747 destroyed by a mid-air bombing, after Air India 182 in June 1985; while the Pan Am flight was a 747-100, the Air India flight was a 747-200.
+A previous 747, Pan Am Flight 93, was blown up on the ground in 1970 during the Dawson's Field hijackings, the first hull loss of a 747.

 Aircraft

 The aircraft operating Pan Am Flight 103 was a Boeing 747-121, MSN 19646, registered as and named Clipper Maid of the Seas.
 Before 1979, it had been named Clipper Morning Light.
 It was the 15th 747 built and had first flown on 25 January 1970.
 It was delivered to Pan Am on 15 February, one month after the first 747 entered service with Pan Am.
 In 1978, as Clipper Morning Light, it had appeared in "Conquering the Atlantic", the fourth episode of the BBC Television documentary series Diamonds in the Sky, presented by Julian Pettifer.

 Flight

 Pan Am 103 originated as a feeder flight at Frankfurt Airport, West Germany, using a Boeing 727 and the flight number PA103-A. Both Pan Am and Trans World Airlines routinely changed the type of aircraft operating different legs of a flight.
 PA103 was bookable as either a single Frankfurt–New York or a Frankfurt–Detroit itinerary, though a scheduled change of aircraft took place in London's Heathrow Airport.

 After the bombing, the flight number was changed, in accordance with standard practice among airlines after disasters.
 The Frankfurt–London–New York–Detroit route was being served by Pan Am Flight 3 until the company's demise in 1991.